 For decades, white farmhouses have been a staple of the scenic and serene countrysides of America.
-They've even inspired the ever-popular farmhouse look in interior design thanks to Joanna Gaines on Fixer Upper.
+They've even inspired the ever-popular farmhouse look in interior design thanks to Joanna and Chip Gaines on Fixer Upper.
 Can we ever really get sick of walls and walls of shiplap or a classic white exterior?

 Whitewash is also much safer for animals than traditional paint, as it has zero toxins.
 If you have animals near your farmhouse, whitewashing your exterior helps keep them happy and healthy.

 Lastly, whitewash is a natural disinfectant for wood.
-Many people who look over old farmhouses choose to whitewash them since the mixture keeps dangerous fungi at bay.
+Many people who look over old farmhouses choose to whitewash them since the mildew-battling mixture keeps dangerous fungi at bay.

 So next time you're scoping out countryside real estate and you see white houses, you'll not only know the story behind the color, but you'll know how it was achieved without any paint.
 Obviously, if you want to design the exterior of your own home in the farmhouse style, you can DIY with real paint to get the same look.